 19 July 2021

 The Hampton Bike Project at Hampton Methodist Church has launched a public appeal for second-hand bicycles of all conditions to be donated to help get refugees and asylum seekers cycling.

-The Hampton Bike Project are asking residents to donate any second-hand or un-used bicycles that they might have.
-The Bike Project take donations of second-hand bikes and fix them up before donating them to local refugees and asylum seekers.
+The Hampton Bike Project are asking residents to donate any second-hand or unused bicycles that they might have.
+The Bike Project take donations of second-hand bikes and repair them before donating them to local refugees and asylum seekers.

 Cllr.
 Gareth Richards, Richmond Council’s Cycling Champion said:

 "The Hampton Bike Project is a fantastic initiative providing refugees and asylum seekers with an invaluable mode of transport.
 Bicycles can provide a vital mode of transport to help refugees and asylum-seekers access local services especially for those who might have to travel considerable distance to access service.
 It can also provide a great form of independence for newly settled refugees and asylum seekers to help them integrate into communities."

 Donations to The Bike Project can be arranged with volunteer organisers at the Hampton Methodist Church.
 To arrange a donation please email Mrs. Wendy Salmon at email@example.com.